turbolinks/turbolinks-ios/README.md

 ## Requirements

-Turbolinks for iOS is compatible with XCode 7/Swift 2.2 and XCode 8/Swift 2.3.
+Turbolinks for iOS is compatible with Xcode 8/Swift 2.3.
 It requires iOS 8 or higher.
 The Swift language requires dependencies to be compiled with the same version as the target that includes them.

 Web views are backed by [WKWebView](https://developer.apple.com/library/ios/documentation/WebKit/Reference/WKWebView_Ref/) for full-speed JavaScript performance.